Osama-Tbaileh/printers-manager/printers-bash/USB_README.md

 ### **Server is Already Running!**
 The setup script automatically:
+- ✅ Generates a secure API key
 - ✅ Installs the systemd service
 - ✅ Enables auto-start on boot
+- ✅ Configures auto-updates from GitHub
 - ✅ Starts the server immediately

 ### **Manage the Server (Using systemd):**